jackzellweger/real-estate-predictor/README.md

 # Looking at model performance

-Let’s take a look at how this model performs.
+Let’s take a look at how this model performs by looking at Brooklyn.
 How is prediction varying by location?
 This is how the predictor thinks New York City real estate should look.
 To build these visuals, I queried the API at regular (1000ft) distance intervals the following information, varying the lat and long fields while holding the rest of the variables constant.

 ```python
 query = {